 Saved By The Whale: Dutch Train Runs Off Elevated Tracks, Is Caught By Statue's Tail

-A Dutch train burst past the end of its elevated tracks in the Netherlands on Monday.
+A Dutch train burst past the end of its elevated tracks Monday in the Netherlands.

 But instead of crashing to the ground 30 feet below, the metro train was caught — held aloft by an artist's massive sculpture of a whale's tail.
 Despite some damage, no injuries or deaths were reported.